sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 ![FiveM reshade install Location](../images/fivem/fivem-reshade-install-location.png)

-{: .note}

-Avoid copying and pasting these files, as it can cause complications, instead cut and paste, or move the files.

 ---

-## Step 7: Check for FiveM Errors using the Console

-Launch FiveM and inspect the **entire** console for issues.
-You can open the console by tapping the **F8 Key** on your keyboard.

-In the console, you are looking for the error below, please read it fully:
+# Press F8 and Check Your FiveM Log

+If ReShade is launched with your game, ignore this step.

+Launch FiveM and press F8 on your keyboard to read the message in your log.

+FiveM should present you with the error:

 ![Error Screenshot](../images/fivem/fivem_reshade5_bs.png)

 This error holds all of the steps needed in order to fix the issue that you are facing.
 In Green text will be the location of your `CitizenFX.ini` file.
 You will need to open this file and copy the entire error from `[Addons]` downards in order to solve the issue.
 If this is not copied exactly how it is written in your console, then you will not be able to fix the issue.

+# Restart FiveM and enable "Fix UI Lag"

+Restart the FiveM client and then go into your FiveM settings in order to enable FiveM's "Fix UI Lag" option.
+Afterwards, restart your game a final time.